Dawn Powell: Novels

 Dawn Powell wrote hundreds of short stories, ten plays, a dozen novels, and an extended diary starting in 1931.
-Her writings, however, never generated enough money to live off.
+Her writings, however, never generated enough money to live from.
 Throughout her life, she supported herself with various jobs, including being a freelance writer, an extra in silent films, a Hollywood screenwriter, a book reviewer, and a radio personality.

 Her novel Whither was published in 1925, but she always described She Walks in Beauty (1928) as her first.
 Her favorite of her own novels, Dance Night, came out in 1930.
 The early work received uneven reviews, and none of it sold well.
 Her 1936 novel Turn, Magic Wheel, the first work that received both critical acclaim and reasonably good sales, marked a turn to social satire in a New York setting.

 Her play Walking Down Broadway was filmed as Hello, Sister!
 (1933), co-written and co-directed by Erich von Stroheim.

 In 1939, Scribner's became her publisher and Maxwell Perkins became her editor.

 In 1942, Powell published her first commercially successful novel, A Time to Be Born, whose central figure—Amanda Keeler Evans, an egotistical hack writer whose work and media presence are bolstered by the assiduous promotion of her husband, the newspaper magnate Julian Evans—is loosely modelled on Clare Boothe Luce, wife of Henry Luce.
 A musical adaptation of the novel, written by Tajlei Levis and John Mercurio, was staged in New York City in 2006.

 After the war, Powell's output slowed down, but it included some of her most acclaimed New York novels, including The Locusts Have No King (1948), a portrait of the disintegration and eventual rekindling of a love affair against the background of the city and the onset of the Cold War.
 The novel ends with news of the Bikini Atoll atom-bomb tests.

 Two late novels show Powell's interest in the New York art world of the 1950s: The Wicked Pavilion (1954), an ensemble portrait of the characters orbiting around the Cafe Julien (a fictionalized Hotel Brevoort) and a vanished or deceased painter named Marius; and The Golden Spur (1962), set in a fictionalized Cedar Tavern, in which a young man's search for the identity and history of his dead father brings him to New York, where he becomes involved with the circle around a charismatic painter, Hugow.

 Old age and death

 Later in life, Powell did most of her writing in an apartment at 95 Christopher Street.

 Powell died in 1965 of colon cancer, fourteen days before her 69th birthday.
-She donated her body to the Cornell Medical Center, which offered to return parts of it five years later for burial.
-Her executrix, Jacqueline Miller Rice (1931-2004), refused to claim the remains, which were then buried on Hart Island, New York City's potter's field.
+Her executrix, Jacqueline Miller Rice (1931-2004), refused to claim the remains, which were then buried in Hart Island, New York City's potter's field.